brneto/todos-app/README.md

 ![MVC Architecture Diagram][mvc-diagram]

 The **Controller** receives the User requests, manipulate the **Model** and **View** to render back a **new View** to the User in response.

+This pattern is great for most cases but it have drawbacks when you dealing with a complex UI with huge numbers of Views.
+For more information about some of those drawbacks [take a look on this Facebook presentation](https://www.youtube.com/watch?v=nYkdrAPrdcw&list=PL0quQQvRxrDy-OFYe-ZNmD9f1onAHSUNH).
 ## Libraries
 :atom_symbol: [React](https://reactjs.org/)